-- Be a U.S. Citizen, non-citizen national, or legal permanent resident.
+- U.S. Citizen, non-citizen national, or legal permanent resident.

-- Have a minimum overall GPA of 2.5 or better (on a 4.0 scale), although exceptions may be granted.
+- Minimum overall GPA of 2.5 (on a 4.0 scale), although exceptions may be granted.

 - Have been diagnosed with cancer or be a sibling or a child of a cancer survivor.